Kabiirk/advent-of-code-2020-entries/README.md

-# advent-of-code-2020-entries
+# Advent of code 2020 Entries
-A collection of problems solved on advent of code competition @ https://adventofcode.com/ starting 1st Dec 2020
+My solutions to Programming Puzzles featured on [Advent of code](https://adventofcode.com/), starting 1<sup>st</sup> Dec 2020

 ### **--- Day 1: Report Repair ---**
 After saving Christmas five years in a row, you've decided to take a vacation at a nice resort on a tropical island.
 Surely, Christmas will go on without you.